Unsure of How to Start?

 Your website design should focus on the customer experience.
 This means creating it (you may have guessed this) with your buyer persona in mind.
 Determine the elements that will visually appeal to your audience, the type of experience they enjoy, and how to optimize for more conversions.
 This might take some A/B testing, but the results will be worth it.

 PPC offers SaaS companies the chance to capture leads quickly and efficiently.
-Through highly targeted ads, you can present your software through ads on Google, and you don’t have to wait a long time to see ROI like you do with SEO.
+Through highly targeted ads, you can present your software using ads on Google, and you don’t have to wait a long time to see ROI like you do with SEO.

 To make sure you’re doing it right, check out HubSpot’s nine strategies for setting up proper PPC campaigns.